Asset: Accounting

 Assets are reported on the balance sheet.
 On the balance sheet, additional sub-classifications are generally required by generally accepted accounting principles (GAAP), which vary from country to country.
 Assets can be divided into current and non-current (a.k.a. fixed or long-lived).
 Current assets are generally subclassified as cash and cash equivalents, receivables, inventory, and accruals (such as pre-paid expenses).
 Non-current assets are generally subclassified as investments (financial instruments), property, plant and equipment, intangible assets (including goodwill) and other assets (such as resources or biological assets).

 Current assets

-Current assets are cash and others that are expected to be converted to cash or consumed either in a year or in the operating cycle (whichever is longer), without disturbing the normal operations of a business.
-These assets are continually turned over in the course of a business during normal business activity.
-There are 5 major items included into current assets: